 Having access to vital information and transcripts sooner can improve DAs’ workflows.
 In situations where public safety is at risk and time is of the essence, quicker turnaround times can be even more vital.

 3. Transcription That’s More Cost-Effective

 DA budgets are tight.
 Outsourcing transcription work to providers like Verbit isn’t just more time-friendly- it can save DAs approximately 30% on transcription-related costs.
-By incorporating AI-powered transcription services into a DA’s office, lawyers can access high-tech tools that help them perform their jobs more efficiently while also conserving resources.
+By incorporating AI-powered confidential transcription services into a DA’s office, lawyers can access high-tech tools that help them perform their jobs more efficiently while also conserving resources.